openjs-foundation/cross-project-council/proposals/jorydotcom-PROJECT_PROGRESSION/PROJECT_PROGRESSION.md

 **Examples**

 **Expectations**
+Projects in this stage are not in active development.
+The foundation will continue to hold the IP and any trademarks and domains, but the project does not draw on foundation resources.

 **Acceptance Criteria**
-* Archiving criteria: projects may be archived via a 2/3 vote from the CPC
+* Archiving criteria: projects may be archived via a 2/3 vote from the CPC and with approval from project ownership.
+The CPC will develop and follow a modfified archiving procedure if a lack of project ownership is identified.

 ## IV.
 Annual Review Process